comp251/comp251.github.io/syllabus.md

 Percent Contribution | Description
 -|-
-10 | Participation
 40 | Programming labs
-10 | Assignments
+20 | Assignments and exercises
 40 | Exams (weights TBD, but the syllabus will be updated)

 ## Course Format